Want to retire to Mexico? Can’t decide where you should live?

 Capitain Flores Calle.23 no 38 entre 16 y 18, Chicxulub 97320, Mexico

 There is a pharmacy in the pueblo, and a medical clinic; but if you need something more you can go to Conkal to the 24-hour pharmacy.
 There is also a doctor that will help you fill just about any prescription for $35 pesos, but you have to know what you want first.
-They will not usually diagnose your problems, but will take your pulse and fill out a prescription you take next door.
-The dentist is on the main road in the block just past the palacio, next to laundry.
-Closest hospital is in Merida.
+They will not usually diagnose your problems but will take your pulse and fill out a prescription you take next door.
+The dentist is on the main road in the block just past the palacio, next to the laundry.
+The closest hospital is in Merida.